dhirajdafouti/GitSearchApp/README.md

 ## GitHub Search Application

-Android Application to track any user search activity on Github built using the Github Developers Api.
+Android Application to track any user search activity on Github  using the Github Developers Api.
 A sample application to demonstrate how to use Jetpack Architecture Components in an Android Application following the Clean MVVM Architecture concepts.

 ## ⚙ Tech used
 - Github Api